junxit/us-congress-bills-111/bill.md

 ## Preamble

-- Whereas, since 1939, June has been celebrated as National Dairy Month by the dairy industry;
+- Whereas, since 1939, June has been celebrated as National Dairy Month;
-- Whereas the American Dairy Association and National Dairy Council have designated June 2009 as National Dairy Month;
 - Whereas there are nearly 70,000 dairy farms throughout the United States, and approximately 99 percent of these farms are family owned;
 - Whereas the dairy industry in the United States produces more than 170 billion pounds of milk annually and contributes tens of billions of dollars to the economy;
 - Whereas dairy products are an important source of calcium and have been long recognized as an integral part of a healthy diet for both children and adults;